Skip to content

 Balance and EMG

-With ordinary shoes
+With conventional shoes

 1. Reduced muscular activity

-2. Reduced range of movement of the body's center of gravity
+2. Reduced range of center-of-mass movement

 With kybun shoes